mmeendez8/mmeendez8.github.io/_posts/2024-04-15-video-segmentation.md

 *VisTR architecture diagram*
 {: refdef}

-Things we need to highlight about this method:
+Key ideas we need to highlight about this method:

 1. Instance queries are fixed, learnable parameters that determine the number of instances that can be predicted (input of decoder in the diagram).
 2. Training involves instance sequence prediction over $N$ frames that requires ground truth matching to compute the loss.